Welcome to Attio - the data-driven CRM for modern teams. Learn the basics about building collections, managing records, tracking your data, and more.

-There are a few different ways to get started on a new collection and everything can be customized to fit your workflow.
+There are a few different ways to get started with a new collection:

-- Import your data from a previous solution or spreadsheet and configure the collection based on your file
+- Import your data from a previous app, database or CSV and configure your collection

-- Choose a template from a selection of Attio's most common use cases as a starting point, populate and customize it as you go
+- Choose a template from our Attio's popular use cases, customizing as you go